kezza2k7/RestoreEstopia/README.md

 4. Forward the port 2999 to the domain located in the REDIRECT_URI in the .env file
 5. Start the bot with `node index.js`

+## Docker
+1. Use the docker container imaoreo/restoreestopia:latest
+2. Forward the port 2999 to the domain located in the REDIRECT_URI in the .env file
+3. Configure the environment variables in the docker run command
+4. Start the container

 ## Usage
 1. Setup the .env file with the following:
 ```env